 The following land use activities or facilities are prohibited within the S-9 Fire Safety Protection Combining Zone:

-A. Category Two SecondaryAccessory Dwelling Units and JADUs, as defined in Sections 17.09.040 and 17.103.080.
+A. Category Two Secondary The following Accessory Dwelling Units and JADUs, as defined in Sections 17.09.040 and 17.103.080.